Jrogbaaa/The-Way/README.md

 ### Gallery Management with Supabase Storage

 We've implemented a comprehensive gallery system for users to upload, view, and manage their content.
-This feature uses Supabase Storage for secure, authenticated image management.
+This feature uses Supabase Storage for secure, authenticated image management, with automatic saving of generated images.

 **How to Access:**
 1. Click on "Gallery" in the sidebar navigation